csiro-data-school/regex/_episodes/04-egrep-charclasses.md

 ## Try it
 >
-> 1. Grep wordplay1.txt to print the only line that contains the same word repeated twice.
+> 4. Grep 'wordplay1.txt' to print the only line that contains the same word repeated twice.
-> Hint: This may be a good place to try the '\\b' word-boundary match.
+> Hint: You may need the '\\b' word-boundary match.
+> 4. Grep 'namesndates.txt' to print the name of a person whose firstname and surname start
+> with the same letter.
 >
 > > ## Solution
 > >
 > > ~~~
 > > grep -E '\b(\w+)\b.+\b\1\b' wordplay1.txt
+> > grep -E -o '^(\w)\w+\s\1\w+' namesndates.txt
 > > ~~~
 > > {: .language-bash}
 > {: .solution}